 - Coping with changes (including memory, attention, planning and organising,)

 - Dealing with feelings (anxiety, anger, relationships and intimacy)

 - Moving On (driving, returning to work or study)

 Each booklet has an Introduction, an explanation of the changes that may have occurred because of the injury, some tips to help manage the changes and contact details for organisations that may be able to help.

 There is also a section called My Organiser which has a Diary, My Contact Sections, My Details and Planning Worksheets.

-Each section is colour coded to make finding the information you need easier.
-These booklets were written in collaboration with our clients and other professionals.
+We have colour code each section to make finding the information you need easier.
+We wrote these booklets in collaboration with our clients and other professionals.

 See also our section on Living with Brain Injury and also our full list of publications and resources